 - 1. Post Harvest Technology of Cereals, Pulses and Oilseeds, 2019, 3rs Edition, Amalendu Chakraverty. - 2.
 Technology of Cereals, 1994,4th Edition, Norman Leslie Kent and A.D.
 Evers. - 3.
-Preservation of Fruits & Vegetables, 2009, GirdhariLal, G.S Siddappa and G.L Tandon. - 4.
+Preservation of Fruits & Vegetables, 2009, Girdhari Lal, G.S Siddappa and G.L Tandon. - 4.
 Principles of Food Packaging, 1980,2nd Edition, Stanley Sacharow and Roger C. Griffin. - 5.
 Chemistry of food additives and preservatives, 2012, 1st Edition, Titus A.M.
 Msagati. - 6.
-Food Preservation, 2nd Edition, M. ShafiurRahman.
+Food Preservation, 2nd Edition, M. Shafiur Rahman.
 (Online available) - 7.
 Food Packaging Principles and practice, 3rd Edition, 2012, Gordon L. Robertson.
 (Online available)

-Bachelor of Science (Medical) (Semester-III) Session 2020-21 FOOD SCIENCE AND QUALITY CONTROL (VOCATIONAL) Course Title: Practical- Food Processing and Packaging Course Code: BSMM-3255 (PRACTICAL)
+Bachelor of Science (Medical) Semester-III Session 2021-22 FOOD SCIENCE AND QUALITY CONTROL (VOCATIONAL) Course Title: PRACTICAL (Related to Food Processing and Packaging) Course Code: BSMM-3255 (P) (PRACTICAL)

 Instructions for the practical examiner: Question paper is to be set on the spot jointly by theInternal and External Examiners.
-Two copies of the same may be submitted for the record to COE Office, KanyaMahaVidyalaya, Jalandhar.
+Two copies of the same may be submitted for the record to COE Office, Kanya Maha Vidyalaya, Jalandhar.

 - 1. Determination of physical characteristics of cereals. - 2.
 Milling of wheat into flour. - 3.
 Determination of wet and dry gluten contents. - 4.
 Identification of packaging materials. - 5.
 To estimate the shelf life of packaged food. - 6.
-To determine grease resistance of packaging material. - 7.
+To determine the strength of different packaging material. - 7.
 To find out the tin coating weight. - 8.
 To find out the uniformity and amount of wax on wax paper. - 9.
-To see the chemical resistance of packaging materials. - 10.
-Adequecy of blanching. - 11.
-Visit to various industries dealing with food packaging material like paper, board and metal.
+To check the chemical resistance of packaging materials. - 10.
+To check the adequecy of blanching. - 11.
+Visit to various industries dealing with food packaging material like, paper board and metal.